kurdt94/k_doggo/README.md

 - Sits next to you
 - Sleeps (when you are idle long enough)
 - Wanders around when you stand still
 - Follows you when you move.
+- Dog is shown as companion(blip) on the map

 # installation
 -- add k_doggo to your server resources folder